AlexanderParker/clacks-logger/README.md

 * **[peer](https://github.com/AlexanderParker/clacks#peers)** - outlines the clacks peer object structure.
 * **[payload](https://github.com/AlexanderParker/clacks#message-payload)** - outlines the clacks message payload structure.

+# Test Example

+You can view a test example in the [clacks-tests repository](https://github.com/AlexanderParker/clacks-tests/blob/main/plugins/clacks-logger.js).

 # Contributing

 If this project interests you, all contributions are welcome, from pull requests to suggestions and bug reports.